apache/dolphinscheduler-website/README.md

 When meeting this problem.
 You can run two steps in the cmd.exe as an ADMINISTRATOR MEMBER.
 ```

-3. Run `yarn build` to build source code into dist directory.
+5. Run `yarn build` to build source code, this will automatically generate a directory called `build`, wait for the execution to complete and into `build` directory.
-4. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.
+6. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.

 If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` coexisting on your machine.